AmitUCSB/Automatic-License-Plate-Recognition/README.md

 * **Crop tightening**: `shrink_x / shrink_y` (horizontal/vertical crop tighten).
 A typical default is small (e.g., `shrink_x = 0.06`).
 * **OCR preprocessing**: grayscale → equalize → blur → threshold.
 You can tweak the manual threshold constant to increase plate contrast.

-Tip: Bigger `imgsz` can improve recall but will be slower.
-Increase `conf` to reduce false positives.

 ---

 ## Tips for better OCR